divslinger/Android-Merchant-App/TEST_PLAN.md

    * Wait 3 seconds and ensure that the app did not crash
    * Verify amount has been properly reset to 0 on the Payment INPUT screen
 1. Verify auto-cancellation after TIMER EXPIRY
-   * Enter any amount on the Payment Input screen
+   * Enter any amount on the Payment INPUT screen
-   * Click the "Charge" button to enter the Payment Request screen
+   * Click the "Charge" button to enter the Payment REQUEST screen
    * Wait for the timer below the QR code to reach 0:00
-   * Make sure the Payment Request screen closes itself when the timer reaches 0:00
+   * Make sure the Payment REQUEST screen closes itself when the timer reaches 0:00
 1. Verify that 2 payments using xPubKey ends up in 2 different addresses
-   * Enter any amount on the Payment Input screen
+   * Enter any amount on the Payment INPUT screen
-   * Click the "Charge" button to enter the Payment Request screen
+   * Click the "Charge" button to enter the Payment REQUEST screen
    * Pay the invoice
    * Go to the Transactions screen
    * View the transaction on the block explorer